-A specially trained doctor called a radiologist.
-Radiologists have special expertise in using x-ray and scanning equipment, and also in interpreting the images produced.
-They need to look at these images while carrying out the biopsy.
+A specially trained doctor called a Radiologist or a Specialist Practitioner.
+Both Radiologists and Specialist Practitioners have expertise in using x-ray and scanning equipment, and also in interpreting the images produced.
+They will look at these images while carrying out the biopsy.

-Radiographers and radiology nurses will be present in the room to assist during the procedure, they will introduce themselves at the start of the procedure.
+Radiographers and Radiology Nurses will be present in the room to assist during the procedure, they will introduce themselves at the start of the procedure.